European Research and Innovation Days

 This inaugural annual event will feature a high-level Policy Conference, an Innovative Europe Hub and the annual ‘Science is Wonderful’ exhibition and will see the EFC organising sessions relating specifically to developing cooperation between the philanthropic sector and the European Commission.

-The EFC sessions will be on following topics:
+The EFC sessions will be: